demox-labs/aleo-nft/README.md

 # aleo-nft

+We're creating the first NFT collection on Aleo on Testnet3 as soon as it becomes available.
+Follow us on Twitter to learn about when we mint: https://twitter.com/demoxlabs

 We wanted to create an NFT that inspires community participation.
 Instead of a global mint, only accounts with an NFT can mint a new NFT and send it to someone new.